Do you know what the very basic idea behind marketing is?

 But this is only if you put the time.

 The key is to keep it simple.
-Before you publish, list out all the topics in fitness and general wellness that you are knowledgeable in and create short pieces of content around each topic.
+Before you publish, list out all the topics in fitness and general wellness that you are knowledgeable in.
+Then create short pieces of content around each topic.
 A good idea is to get at least ten pieces together before you begin.
 Then begin posting, so there is no lag in posts and gives you time to write more.

 Once you have pooled together a resource of quality written and visual content you can use, reuse and disperse this across all your platforms.
 An excellent place to begin is two blog posts a month and then build up from there.